venura449/One_way_Passage_control/README.md

 ## Development

-The frontend polls the backend every 2 seconds for status updates.
-The backend receives real-time vehicle data via MQTT from your Python tracking script.
+The frontend polls the backend every 3 seconds for status updates.
+The backend receives real-time vehicle data via MQTT from your Python tracking script, and keeps traffic light states in sync with Firestore so hardware controllers (ESP32) always reflect the latest state.
 Traffic lights transition through yellow when changing between red and green states.

 ## License